TORCH-Consortium/MAGMA/README.md

 > :heavy_check_mark: **With this you're all set with Nextflow.
 Next stop, conda or docker - pick one!**: <br>

+## MAGMA samplesheets

+In order to run the MAGMA pipeline, you must provide a samplesheet as input.
+The structure of the samplesheet should be that located in samplesheet/example_MAGMA_samplesheet.csv

+> :warning: **Make sure to use full paths!!!**:

+> **Library**
+Certain samples may have had multiple libraries prepared.
+This row allows the pipeline to distinguish between different libraries of the same sample.
+**Attempt**
+Certain libraries may need to be sequenced multiple times.
+This row allows the pipeline to distinguish between different attempts of the same library.
+**Flowcell/Lane/Index Sequence**
+Providing this information may allow the VQSR filtering step to better distinguish between true variants and sequencing errors.
+Including these is optional, if unknown or irrelevant, just fill in with a '1' as shown in samplesheet/example_MAGMA_samplesheet.csv

 ## Customizing pipeline parameters for your dataset

 The pipeline parameters are distinct from Nextflow parameters, and therefore it is recommended that they are provided using a `yml` file as shown below